-The CET is available to a select number of residents who wish to develop critical skills necessary for a career path as a clinical teacher in academic medicine.
+The Clinician Educator Track (CET) is available to residents who wish to develop critical skills necessary for a career path as a clinical teacher in academic medicine.
 Applications go out in the late summer and are open to all Categorical, GIM, and Med-Peds residents.
-Track participants are assigned a mentor, create a teaching portfolio, develop a scholarly project in medical education, participate in observed teaching sessions in a variety of venues, have the opportunity to teach learners at the medical school, and attend educational seminars.
+Track participants are assigned a mentor, create a teaching portfolio, develop a scholarly project in medical education, participate in observed teaching sessions in a variety of venues, and have the opportunity to teach learners and attend educational seminars.
 These seminars and other resources are open to all residents!

 Curriculum Components

-1. CET monthly meetings and self-study assignments: Track directors host a monthly meeting via Zoom on the last Friday of each rotation during the noon conference time slot.
+1. CET monthly meetings and self-study assignments: Track directors host a monthly meeting via Zoom on one Friday each month during the noon conference time slot.
 Sessions focus on medical education scholarship, teaching skills, and professional development, and have associated reflection and self-study assignments.

-5. Scholarly project: Each candidate will create a scholarly project such as a curriculum for the education of residents or students with a goal to publish or present at a regional or national meeting.
+4. Scholarly project: Each resident will create a scholarly project such as a curriculum for the education of residents or students with a goal to publish or present at a regional or national meeting.

 What have some of the CET participants worked on?